 To get a first glance, there are also some free tools available, such as Browseo, Majestic, Google Analytics, Google Search Console, SEO Report Card, and the MOZ’s Crawl Test Tool.

 To ensure that SEO is easily implemented on your e-commerce site, it is important to choose the most appropriate and beneficial e-commerce platform.

 In the following we list 3 of the top e-commerce platforms available for any online entrepreneur.
 These are Magento, Woocommerce, and Shopify:

-This e-commerce platform is designed using open source technology.
-It provides online entrepreneurs with a flexible shopping cart system, control on the look and functionality of the online shop, as well as powerful marketing, SEO, and catalog-management tools.
+This e-commerce platform is designed using open-source technology.
+It provides online entrepreneurs with a flexible shopping cart system, control on the online shop’s look and functionality, and powerful content marketing for ecommerce, SEO, and catalog-management tools.

 It is designed to be used as an application by any individual who is not a developer.
 It has other valuable benefits namely effective and cost-saving programs enable discounts and promotions when checking out, easy installation and additional layouts and plug-ins, offers more than 50 payment gateways and offers highly scalable e-commerce solutions.

 Shopify is probably the best and easiest e-commerce platform for online stores that only require minimal configuration.
 There are several benefits to using Shopify:

 - it is unsurpassed in its visual appeal

 - it’s easy to install and use